 The five (5) emission units associated with this flexible group (EUPVACUMWHOP#1BV, EUPVACUMWHOP#2BV, EUPWHOPPER#1BV, EUPWHOPPER#2BV, and EUPWHOPPER#3BV) include three (3) weigh hoppers with bin vents for the three (3) Marion mixers, and two (2) vacuum weigh hoppers with bin vents.
 There are five (5) pulsejet baghouses utilized for control of the particulate emissions in this flexible group.
 All of the baghouses have appropriate PM plans, and PM's are regularly conducted to ensure proper operation.
-At the time of the inspection, they all appeared to be properly operating.
+Access conducts regular PM on these units to ensure proper operation.
+PM records are attached to this report.

-Particulate emissions from this flexible group are limited to 0.01 lbs. /1,000 lbs. of exhaust gases based on test protocol.
-There is also a 1.7 pph particulate emission limit, based on test protocol, for all of the five (5) collection systems combined.
+Particulate emissions from this flexible group are limited to 0.01 lbs. /1,000 lbs. of exhaust gases.
+There is also a 1.7 pph particulate emission limit, for all of the five (5) collection systems combined.